 Kristen Sonneborn, principal bassoon, was assistant principal bassoon with both the San Antonio and Florida symphony orchestras prior to joining the Naples Philharmonic.
-She holds a B.M. degree in performance from Saint Olaf College, where her teacher was Charles Ullery of the St. Paul Chamber Orchestra.
-She earned her M.M. degree in performance from the University of Southern California where she studied with renowned bassoonist and teacher Norman Herzberg.
-While in Los Angeles, Sonneborn was an active freelance musician in area orchestras and studios, playing for various composers including Lalo Schifrin, Henry Mancini and John Williams.
+She holds a Bachelor of Music degree in performance from Saint Olaf College, where her teacher was Charles Ullery of the St. Paul Chamber Orchestra.
+She earned her Master of Muisc degree in performance from the University of Southern California, where she studied with renowned bassoonist and teacher Norman Herzberg.
+While in Los Angeles, Kristen was an active freelance musician in area orchestras and studios, playing for various composers, including Lalo Schifrin, Henry Mancini and John Williams.

-In 1990 and 1991, she was a fellowship recipient to the Tanglewood Music Center where she performed under Seiji Ozawa and Leonard Bernstein.
-She has also played under the batons of Neemi Järvi, Hans Graf, Eiji Oue, Leonard Slatkin, Andre Previn, Bobby McFerrin, John Nelson and Charles Dutoit.
-As a soloist she has performed concerti by Hummel, Hindemith, Lars-Erik Larsson, Mozart, Vanhal, Vivaldi and, in 1986, Weber's Andante and Hungarian Rondo live on Austrian National Radio from Salzburg.
+In 1990 and 1991, Kristen was a fellowship recipient to the Tanglewood Music Center, where she performed under Seiji Ozawa and Leonard Bernstein.
+She has also performed under the batons of Neeme Järvi; Hans Graf, Eiji Oue; Leonard Slatkin; Donald Runnicles, and André Previn As a soloist she has performed concerti by Hummel; Hindemith; Lars-Erik Larsson; Mozart; Vanhal; and Vivaldi.
+In 1986, Kristen performed Weber’s Andante and Hungarian Rondo live on Austrian National Radio from Salzburg.

-In addition to maintaining a large private studio, she has taught bassoon at the University of Texas at San Antonio, Texas State University at San Marco and is currently on the faculty of Florida Gulf Coast University.
-She may be heard with the San Antonio Symphony on the Warner Bros. label, with the Naples Philharmonic on the Telarc label, with the Hot Springs Music Festival on the Naxos label and, most recently, with bassoonist Robert Williams on his CD featuring the music of Julius Weissenborn.
-Since 1993 she has spent each July as a member of the Grand Teton Music Festival Orchestra in Jackson, WY.
+Kristen is currently on the faculty of the Bower School of Music & the Arts at Florida Gulf Coast University.
+She may be heard with the San Antonio Symphony on the Warner Bros. label, with the Naples Philharmonic on Telarc, with the Hot Springs Music Festival on the Naxos label, and most recently with Detroit Symphony principal bassoonist Robert Williams on his CD featuring the music of Julius Weissenborn.
+This July marks her 25th season as a member of the Grand Teton Music Festival Orchestra in Jackson, Wyoming.

 Kristen Sonneborn is underwritten by John & Joanne Fisher.